-February is the month of the heart; from Valentine’s Day with your sweetie to heart health with your medical providers because February is American Heart Month!
-Now more than ever, efforts are being made to increase awareness of cardiovascular disease to educate the general public on preventative measures to keep your heart healthy.
-In fact, heart disease is the leading cause of death in Pennsylvannia1.
-Fortunately, 80% of heart disease and stroke events can be prevented by:
+February is the month of the heart; from Valentine’s Day with your sweetie to heart health with your medical providers.
+February is American Heart Month!
+Now more than ever, efforts are being made to increase awareness of cardiovascular disease.
+This is in efforts to educate the general public on preventative measures to keep your heart healthy.
+In fact, heart disease is the leading cause of death in Pennsylvannia.
+Fortunately, 80% of heart disease and stroke events can be prevented.

 - Increasing physical activity

 - Eliminating tobacco use

 - Adjusting diet and maintaining healthy weight

 - Getting plenty of sleep

 - Getting regular health screenings (monitor for blood pressure, cholesterol levels, and diabetes)

 Cardiovascular issues can affect anyone, but symptoms and risk factors can fluctuate.
 Lets take a look at a few variables: age, gender, ethnicity, and lifestyle choices are some that can have an effect.
 Heart disease is the leading cause of death for both men and women.
 Despite this, women are believed to be more at risk due to symptoms in women not being as easily identifiable.

 How can PT help?